Bhupesh-V/Bhupesh-V.github.io/interview.md

 title: Interviewing Bhupesh
 description: Wanna interview me?
 I help you ask questions that matter!
 permalink: /interview/
-last_modified_at: 2025-12-18
+last_modified_at: 2025-02-20
 ---

 I help you interview me better.
-Here's a list of questions that matter, with my answers, saving you the time to analyze how I think or preceive my work domain.
+Here's a list of questions that matter, with my answers, saving you the time to analyze how I think or preceive my primary work domain, software engineering.

 <!-- omit from toc -->
 ## Disclaimers